NHSDigital/interoperability-standards-documentation/input/pagecontent/patient-encounter-management.md

 1. The Patient Encounter Consumer (e.g. Social Services Safeguarding) creates a [Subscription for patient with a NHS Number of 3333333333](Subscription-Subscription-ex-Encounter.html)
 2. The Patient Encounter Source (e.g. an Acute NHS Trust) sends a [Resource Publish Transaction Bundle](Bundle-Bundle-ex-ResourcePublish.html) to the Subscription Manager.
 3. The Subscription Manager checks for matching subscriptions
-4. For each matching Subscription it sends an [Resource Notify Event Notifiction](Bundle-Bundle-ex-EventNotification.html)
+4. For each matching Subscription it sends a [Resource Notify Event Notifiction](Bundle-Bundle-ex-EventNotification.html)

 The example above used a `REST-Hook` Subscription, the [Subscriptions R5 Backport](https://hl7.org/fhir/uv/subscriptions-backport/STU1.1/channels.html) has several channels including: